 - 6 Price Break Down of this London City Break

 London in 48 Hours: My Itinerary

-I found planning my itinerary quite difficult as I wanted to do some big attractions but also to explore and discover different parts of London.
+I found planning my itinerary quite difficult as I wanted to do some big attractions but also to explore and discover different parts of the city and visit some of London’s hidden gems, too.
 How could we do both in this short space of time?
 Turns out planning less was the key.
 We picked two main attractions and two fun activities to do and left the remaining time open to do whatever we fancied at the time.
 This completely worked as everything in London was so convenient to get to!